Hyperinflation refers to a situation in which goods and services inflation is very high and typically increasing in a non-linear way.

 In the case of the Weimar Republic, its printing was not something it could stop.
 Its war reparations requirements meant that its external debt servicing would be very high for a very long time.
 There was no way for them to really default, though they eventually did in 1932.

 Why did creditors insist on punishing Germany so harshly despite the clear humanitarian crisis it would cause?

-The sheer amount of capital that would need to be paid by the Reich government by the end of World War I – and thus flow out of the country – all but guaranteed that Germany would face massive inflation problems.
+The sheer amount of capital (paid in full and in non-depreciated currency given the linkage to gold) that would need to be paid by the Reich government by the end of World War I – and thus flow out of the country to pay these creditors – all but guaranteed that Germany would face massive inflation problems.